onap/modeling-modelspec/docs/refspec/ecomp/TD/TD.rst

 *Package in package 'Common Business'*

-With the ECOMP information model, there are a collection of common entities that serve as an informational foundation.
+With the ONAP information model, there are a collection of common entities that serve as an informational foundation.
 View these as the super classes (generalizations) that much of the rest of the model is built upon.